alichry/sge-utils/README.md

 * Maybe seperate the usage of jobcat -d into a different tool.
 * Add usage, limitations and requirements in job templates.
 * Check for POSIX compliance
+* Add a C program that parses the configuration files instead of using sequence of sed processes and configure its path in install.sh.
+This in turn will remove previously mentioned limitations of double quotes in the configuration file.
+* Investigate the potential benefit of storing the job files data in a simple file database instead of relying on paths to map job id to job file.
+This will save on inodes but we will rely on byte offset and paginating jobfiles (similar to scal structure), however, to delete a jobfile it would be either padded with null bytes or shifted.